Position Title: Gallery Teacher for K-12 Groups – Contract position

 Boston, MA 02128

-The ICA is an Equal Opportunity Employer, committed to being a diverse and inclusive workplace.
-We are an EOE/AA employer dedicated to fair and inclusive employment practices for all individuals.
+As an Equal Opportunity Employer, the ICA is committed to being a diverse and inclusive workplace.
+We are dedicated to fair employment practices for all individuals, adhering to all non-discrimination laws.
+The ICA is committed to providing access and reasonable accommodation for individuals with disabilities in employment, its services, programs, and activities.